 Firstly, if affordability is an issue and you’re looking to move to a cheaper cover, be sure to look thoroughly at the inclusions, exclusions and minimum benefits of a new cover.

-Secondly, if you’re considering cancelling your health cover completely and then decide to take out a new policy in the future, you may need to re-serve waiting periods and, if you’re aged over 31, you may have to pay the Government’s Lifetime Health Cover loading.
+Secondly, if you’re considering cancelling your health cover completely and then decide to take out a new policy in the future, you may need to re-serve waiting periods and pay the Government’s Lifetime Health Cover loading if you’re aged over 31.
 Some insurers will allow a small gap period between the end of your old policy and the start of your new one, but this varies across the industry.
 In addition, if you earn over $90,000 (singles), or over $180,000 (couples/ families), without appropriate hospital cover you may have to pay the Medicare Levy Surcharge at tax time – which is more than the cost of some of our hospital covers.
-You should speak to your tax adviser to see whether this will impact you.

 Can you avoid paying the rate rise?